Calculator

 Are the results binding?

-No. This calculator is for general information and initial guidance only.
+No. The result is for general information and initial guidance only.
 For a real project, you should compare offers and, if needed, seek professional advice.

 Which matters more: feed-in or self-consumption?